docknetwork/react-native-sdk/docs/getting-started.md

 ### 1. Initialize the Data Store

 Before creating a wallet, you need to set up a data store to manage the persistence of wallet data such as DIDs and credentials.
-Here’s how to create a data store:
+Here’s how to create a local data store:

 ```ts
 import {createDataStore} from '@docknetwork/wallet-sdk-data-store-typeorm/lib';